lukesherwood/volunteerboard/TOTO.md

 **TODO:**
-go around website adding further instructions
+events breaks when not logged in search function? go around website adding further instructions add more fields to organisation, events or jobs? to make the website more realistic **Front-end** bootstrap alerts

-**Front-end**
-bootstrap alerts

 **extras**
-search function?
-add photo to user -from facebook? add further omniauths add date/time picker
+add date/time picker
--org show page should have logo and cover photo style, and website change slugs to friendly id gem?
+-org show page should have logo and cover photo style, and website

 **+++Last+++**
 30 min coding session record